dm1lk/HMPS3Java/README.md

 *This is not an exhaustive list and does not cover every feature, so please look at the code and see for yourself.*

-# Libaries Used & Credits
+# Dependencies Used & Credits
+- HolographicDIsplays
+- ParticleLib
+- WorldEdit
+- WorldGuard